NervanaSystems/ngraph/doc/sphinx/source/howto/execute.rst

 To a :term:`framework`, a computation is simply a transformation of inputs to outputs.
-While a :term:`bridge` can programmatically construct the graph from a framework's representation of the computation, graph construction can be somewhat more tedious for users.
-To a user, who is usually interested in specific nodes (vertices) or edges of a computation that reveal "what is happening where", it can be helpful to think of a computation as a zoomed-out and *stateless* :term:`data-flow graph` where all of the nodes are well-defined tensor operations and all of the edges denote use of an output from one operation as an input for another operation.
+While a :term:`bridge` can programmatically construct the graph from a framework's representation of the computation, graph construction can be somewhat more tedious when done manually.
+For anyone interested in specific nodes (vertices) or edges of a computation that reveal "what is happening where", it can be helpful to think of a computation as a zoomed-out and *stateless* :term:`data-flow graph` where all of the nodes are well-defined tensor operations and all of the edges denote use of an output from one operation as an input for another operation.

 Most of the public portion of the nGraph API is in the ``ngraph`` namespace, so we will omit the namespace.
 Use of namespaces other than ``std`` will be